iclr-blogposts/2025/_posts/2025-04-28-building-blocks-of-differentially-private-training.md

 > **Key Result 2** (Lemma 3.17 <d-cite key=dwork2014algorithmic></d-cite>) If for all neighboring datasets $$D,D'$$, a mechanism $$M$$ satisfies $$P(L(M,D,D') > \varepsilon) \leq \delta$$, then $$M$$ is $$(\varepsilon,\delta)$$-DP.

 In other words, if we can show that the privacy loss is bounded by $$\varepsilon$$ with high probability (≥ 1-$$\delta$$), then the mechanism satisfies $$(\varepsilon,\delta)$$-DP<d-footnote> Note that the other direction does not strictly hold as the reverse statement in Key Result 1 is weaker.</d-footnote>.
 In addition, the above two results also guide the choice of appropriate values for $$\delta$$ and $$\varepsilon$$.
 Generally, $$\varepsilon$$ quantifies the strength of the privacy guarantee, while $$\delta$$ captures the probability of a catastrophic privacy failure.
 Thus, we typically require $$\delta$$ to be very small—often smaller than $$1/n$$, where $$n$$ is the dataset size—to avoid leaking individual records.
-A common strong target is $$\varepsilon \leq 1$$, ensuring the outcome probabilities under neighboring datasets remain close.
-However, achieving $$\varepsilon=1$$ or smaller can be challenging in practice, and sometimes a larger $$\varepsilon$$ may still be preferable over having no DP guarantees at all, though this is a more debatable stance.
-Indeed, as $$\varepsilon$$ grows to double digits, the DP guarantee becomes extremely weak.
+For $$\varepsilon$$, a common strong target is $$\varepsilon \leq 1$$, ensuring the outcome probabilities under neighboring datasets remain close.
+However, achieving $$\varepsilon=1$$ can be challenging in practice, and sometimes a larger $$\varepsilon$$ may still be preferable over having no DP guarantees at all, though this is a more debatable stance.
+Indeed, as $$\varepsilon$$ grows to double digits, the DP guarantee becomes weak.

 ### A Practical Example: Private Mean Estimation

-We defined DP but how does it work in practice?
+We defined DP, but how does it work in practice?
 Consider computing the average of sensitive data.
 Suppose we want to compute the average salary of a group of people while protecting individuals' privacy.
 Simply releasing the exact average could leak information about individuals, especially in small datasets and considering the power that we already granted the observer of having access to all but one record of the dataset.
 One possible solution is rather simple: adding Gaussian noise.

 Let's assume that we have $$n$$ clients in the dataset and that all salaries are bounded by $$B$$ and we want $$(\varepsilon, \delta)$$-DP mean computation.
 We can